-Eric Cutler has won international acclaim in such theaters as the Metropolitan Opera, Bayerische Staatsoper, the Royal Opera House, Opéra national de Paris, Salzburg Festival, Teatro la Fenice, Lyric Opera of Chicago, Théâtre Royal de La Monnaie, Teatro dell’Opera di Roma, Canadian Opera Company, Houston Grand Opera, Opera Australia, Grand Théâtre de Genève, Glyndebourne Festival and Santa Fe Opera.
-Cutler began the current season with his first performances in the title role of Peter Grimes at the Theater an der Wien.
-He then appeared in the title role of Lohengrin at Staatsoper Hamburg and starred in a part of the new production at the Salzburg Easter Festival under Christian Thieleman.
-He will sing Beethoven’s Symphony No. 9 with the Houston Symphony later this season.
-In Summer of 2022, Cutler returns to the Bayreuth Festival as Erik.
+Eric Cutler has won international acclaim at the world’s most prestigious theatres including the Metropolitan Opera, Bayerische Staatsoper, the Royal Opera House, Opéra national de Paris, Salzburg Festival, Teatro la Fenice, Lyric Opera of Chicago, Théâtre Royal de La Monnaie, Teatro dell’Opera di Roma, Canadian Opera Company, Houston Grand Opera, Opera Australia, Grand Théâtre de Genève, Glyndebourne Festival and Santa Fe Opera.

-In autumn of 2022, Cutler will sing his first Siegmund in a new production of Die Walküre at Opernhaus Zürich staged by Andreas Homoki and conducted by Gianandrea Noseda.
-He will make his Wiener Staatsoper debut as Bacchus in Ariadne auf Naxos.
-Cutler will appear as Pierre Bezuhov in the Bayerische Staatsoper’s new production of War and Peace.
-Cutler will also perform the role of Max in the production of Der Freischütz.
-In the Spring of 2022/23, he will return to the Metropolitan Opera in Der Fliegende Holländer.
+This season 2022/23, Cutler adds a very important role to his growing repertoire: Siegmund in a new production of Die Walküre at Opernhaus Zürich staged by Andreas Homoki and conducted by Gianandrea Noseda.
+Following his triumphant role debut, Cutler made his house debut at Wiener Staatsoper as Bacchus in Ariadne auf Naxos.
+In the Spring, Cutler returns to Bayerische Staatsoper as Max in Dmitri Tcherniakov’s new production of Der Freischütz and later to the Metropolitan Opera in Der Fliegende Holländer.

 Considered now one of the most important “jugendlich-dramatisch” tenors of our day, Cutler made his debut in the title role of Wagner’s Lohengrin at the Théâtre Royale de la Monnaie in 2018, after which he appeared at the Festspielhaus Baden-Baden as Erik in Der Fliegende Holländer.
 He also appeared in Hamburg and Stuttgart as Florestan in Fidelio, as Adolar in Weber’s Euryanthe in Frankfurt, and as Apollo in Strauss’s Daphne in Brussels.
 In the summer of 2018 Cutler made his debut at the Aix-en-Provence Festival in performances of Bacchus in Ariadne auf Naxos, after which he added the role of the Kaiser in Die Frau ohne Schatten to his repertoire in Hamburg, where he had also been previously heard as Apollo.
 In the 2018/19 season, Cutler returned to the Houston Grand Opera as Erik.
 He began the 2020/21 season with his role debut as the Prince in Rusalka at the Teatro Real, in a new production staged by Christoph Loy and conducted by Ivor Bolton.
 In the summer of 2021, he made his debut at the Bayreuth Festival as Erik in the new production of Der Fliegende Holländer.
 Other highlights from recent seasons have included his role debut in the title role of Mozart’s Idomeneo at Teatro Real under Ivor Bolton, Fidelio at Theater an der Wien, and Offenbach’s Les Contes d’Hoffmann in Brussels.
 He also sang his first performances of Das Lied von der Erde with the Tonhalle Orchestra in Zürich under Francois-Xavier Roth, followed by concerts of the same work at the Teatro San Carlo in Naples, under Yuraj Valcuha, and with the Pittsburgh Symphony, under Manfred Honeck.